Jude’s Stage 3 Typical Multiple Myeloma Story

 My dad said, “We’re getting a second opinion.”
 My sister called me and started wailing, and I called my other sisters.

 I was in a lot of pain, and I was really concerned.
 My sister drove from Connecticut to Philly, where I was, on Wednesday night.
 She said, “I didn’t know your pain was this bad.
 I wish you would’ve told me.”

 That Thursday, I told my boss I had been diagnosed with cancer and couldn’t work.
 My sister drove me to the airport, and I flew home to my parents.

 Everything got very fuzzy at that point in time.
 I don’t know if my body and my brain were just shutting down because I was so stressed or what.
 I got to my parents house, and I talked to my primary care physician again.

 How was the first meeting with the oncologist?

 I had the appointment with the oncologist the following week.
 I remember being there at the appointment, but everything is very fuzzy.
 He was checking my glands.
 He didn’t know what kind of cancer I had at this time, but he knew that it had metastasized.

 It was very aggressive, so they wanted to start chemo right away.

 He said it wasn’t in my organs.
-I didn’t know if that was a good thing or a bad thing, and the next thing I knew I was really cold, and I was in the hospital.
+I didn’t know if that was a good thing or a bad thing.
+The next thing I knew, I was really cold, and I was in the hospital.